 The Amex Gold Card starts you off with a welcome bonus of 60,000 points when you spend $4,000 on your card within six months of account opening.
 In terms of rewards structure, cardholders earn 4X points on restaurants (including takeout and delivery), 4X points on up to $25,000 spent at U.S. supermarkets each year (then 1X points), 3X points on flights booked directly with airlines or with AmexTravel.com and 1X points on all other purchases.

 While this premium rewards credit card charges a $250 annual fee, several Amex Gold benefits make paying this fee well worth it.
 These include up to $120 in Uber Cash and up to $120 in dining credits each year.
-Other Amex Gold Card benefits include the option to choose a rose gold color and several important purchase and travel protections.
+Other Amex Gold Card benefits include the option to choose a rose gold color as well as several important purchase and travel protections.

 Details of the Amex Gold Card

 The Amex Gold Card gives cardholders the chance to earn generous rewards in popular categories like groceries, dining and airfare.
 A welcome bonus is also available for those who can meet a minimum spending requirement within six months of account opening.

 - Earn 60,000 Membership Rewards points when you spend $4,000 within six months of account opening